DIRECTLab/carla-energy-consumption/docs/CARLA_DEMO.md

   * Eg. `python run_carla_demo.py -a` will run the automated driving and traffic demo.
 * There is a help message you can see by running `python run_carla_demo.py -h` which will tell you how to use the options.

-### Manual Method
+### Option 3: Manual Method

 *This is the older method for getting the demo running, still works but the current method is more automated.
-Try this method should the automated method fail.*
+Try this method should the automated methods fail.*

 1. Starting the Carla Server
     1. Open a terminal